LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ### The MenuDao Interface

+Now that the `Menu` class is set up to be persistent, we need to enable Spring Data to store and retrieve instances of the class.

 Create a `MenuDao` interface in `org.launchcode.models.data`, following the pattern of previously-created interfaces in this package.
 This will allow us to access `Menu` objects via the data layer from within our controllers.
 Be sure to add the necessary annotations, as you did with `CategoryDao`.

 ### Setting Up the Other Side of the Relationship